-With a 100% literacy rate, it’s no surprise that Andorra offers excellent education in both public and private institutions.
-For parents thinking of relocating here, rest assured your children will have the best of both worlds.
+With a 100% literacy rate, it’s no surprise that Andorra offers excellent education through both public and private institutions.
+Despite its small size and low population, the country boasts a progressive and globalized education system.
+For parents thinking of relocating here, rest assured your kids will grow up in a wholesome environment and learn from the best.

-Most children in Andorra attend the public-school system which is taught in different languages — depending on your location.
-Aside from these, you’ll also find international schools teaching in English and the University of Andorra which is the only public university here.
+Typically, most children in Andorra attend the public-school system which is taught in 3 languages to choose from — French, Spanish, and Catalan.
+You will also come across private international schools that teach their curriculum in English.
+Additionally, for tertiary education, the University of Andorra is the only public university here.

-Of course, there’s a lot more that constitutes Andorra’s schooling, and in this article, you’ll learn all about it.
+Of course, there’s a lot more that constitutes Andorra’s schooling, and in this article, we’ll cover everything you need to know.
 Let’s dive right in.

 Age: 6-11 years